omdhoju-elmo/CrewLearning/extract.md

 ## Leave Policy Overview

-The Leave Policy is designed to guide ELMO employees regarding their entitlements, responsibilities, and requirements when requesting leave.
-This policy ensures that all employees can balance their professional and personal needs while meeting ELMO's operational goals and complying with national employment standards.
+The Leave Policy for employees of ELMO is designed to clarify leave entitlements, responsibilities, and requirements during the process of requesting leave.
+This policy aims to balance personal, professional, and family needs, ensuring compliance with the National Employment Standards (NES).

 ### Purpose of the Leave Policy

-The Leave Policy serves to properly inform employees about their leave entitlements, which support them in managing personal, professional, and family responsibilities effectively.
-The focus is on integrating leave planning into overall workload management while adhering to ELMO’s strategic objectives.
+The purpose is to support employees in managing their work alongside personal responsibilities effectively.
+This policy aims to integrate leave planning into workload management while aligning with ELMO's operational objectives.

 ### Scope of the Policy

-This policy applies to all full-time and part-time employees at ELMO.
+This policy is applicable to all full-time and part-time employees, providing clear guidelines on how leave is to be managed and utilized within the company.

 ### Document Maintenance

-The Leave Policy is subject to an annual review or an ad-hoc review in case of significant changes, ensuring that it stays current and relevant.
+The leave policy is subject to an annual review or can be revised in response to significant changes.
+It is essential for relevant roles within the company to review and accept this policy.

-## Related Legislation
+### Related Legislation

-The policy is governed by the National Employment Standards (NES).
+The policy aligns with the National Employment Standards (NES).

-## Leave Application Process

-All leave requests must be submitted via the designated system, PayRTA in Bloom, and must be approved by a manager prior to planned leaves.
-For unplanned leaves, like sick leave, employees must submit their requests on their first day back at work, accompanied by required documentation.

-## Types of Leave
+### Types of Leave

-The following types of leave are included within the policy:
+Employees are entitled to various types of leave, which include:

+- Annual Leave
+- Personal Leave (sick and carer's leave)
+- Compassionate and bereavement Leave
+- Stillbirth and Miscarriage Leave
+- Unpaid Leave
+- Community Service Leave (for jury service and emergency management)
+- Paid Parental Leave (PPL)
+- Long Service Leave
+- Time in Lieu
+- Family and Domestic Violence Leave
+- You Day
+- Birthday Leave
+- Connecting People Leave

 ### Annual Leave

-Employees, apart from casual workers, accumulate four weeks of paid annual leave for each year of employment.
-This leave accumulates as per the ordinary hours worked.
-Employees can take annual leave upon accrual, and it is critical that they have management's agreement on when it can be taken, considering business operations.
+Full-time and part-time employees earn four weeks of paid annual leave each year, which accumulates based on hours worked.
+The annual leave is paid at the employee's standard rate and can be taken as soon as it is accrued.
+Employees should coordinate with their managers regarding the timing of their leave, acknowledging that certain busy periods may have restrictions on when leave can be taken.

 #### Block-out Periods

-There are peak periods wherein leave requests will be paused, known as block-out periods, and any changes will be communicated well ahead of time.
+During peak operational times, there may be periods when leave requests cannot be approved.
+Employees will be notified of these block-out periods in advance.

+#### Accessing Annual Leave

+To access annual leave, employees must discuss their needs with their managers, submit requests through the designated system, and obtain approval before the leave is taken.

+#### Excessive Annual Leave

+If an employee's leave balance exceeds eight weeks, ELMO may direct them to take some leave to maintain a healthy balance and encourage the use of entitlements.

 ### Personal Leave

-Personal leave entitles employees to 10 days of paid sick leave per year, with conditions around notifying managers and providing medical evidence as necessary.
+Employees are entitled to 10 days of personal leave each year for sickness or to care for an immediate family member.
+This leave is accrued based on hours worked and can be used for medical appointments or family emergencies.

+#### Accessing Personal Leave

+Employees must notify their managers as soon as possible when sick and may need to present a medical certificate if absent for more than two consecutive days.
+Clear guidelines exist to ensure that leave is documented accurately upon return to work.

 ### Compassionate Leave

-In the event of a family member's death, employees are entitled to three days of paid compassionate leave.
-Additional days may be available for deaths that occur overseas.
+In the event of a death or severe illness in the family, employees are entitled to three days of paid compassionate leave, along with additional leave under certain conditions.

+#### Accessing Compassionate Leave

+Employees must discuss their requests for compassionate leave with their managers and submit a formal request.

-### Stillbirth or Miscarriage Leave
+### Stillbirth and Miscarriage Leave

-Extra provisions are available for employees who experience stillbirth or miscarriage, providing additional paid leave on top of compassionate leave entitlements.
+ELMO supports employees experiencing stillbirth or miscarriage by providing additional leave entitlements alongside compassionate leave.

 ### Unpaid Leave

-Employees may request unpaid leave for various reasons, subject to managerial approval, with limitations on the duration and operational impacts considered.
+Employees may request unpaid leave, subject to managerial approval, with specific limitations on the duration and conditions under which it can be taken.

 ### Community Service Leave

-This type of leave covers voluntary emergency management activities and jury service, ensuring that employees can fulfill civic duties.
+Employees may take leave for community service activities, including jury service and voluntary emergency management roles, with provisions for documenting such requests accurately.

 ### Paid Parental Leave (PPL)

-Primary caregivers are entitled to 12 weeks of paid parental leave, while secondary caregivers are entitled to six weeks.
-This leave is in addition to any government benefits and is available for adoptive parents as well.
+PPL is available to primary and secondary caregivers, supporting time off for new parents while considering government entitlements and adoption circumstances.

 ### Long Service Leave

-Employees are entitled to long service leave after completing a specified period of continuous service, with entitlements defined by state regulations.
+Entitlements for long service leave are assigned based on continuous service, with specific local regulations guiding payout conditions.

-### Time in Lieu
+### Time in Lieu (TIL)

-Time in Lieu may be awarded for hours worked beyond normal working hours and must be pre-approved.
+Employees may be eligible for TIL for excessive hours worked beyond the standard expectation, requiring prior approval from management.

 ### Family and Domestic Violence Leave

-Employees in situations of domestic violence are entitled to 10 days of leave annually, ensuring support for their wellbeing.
+Employees facing threats or violence in a domestic situation are entitled to 10 days of leave, which does not accumulate year to year.

 ### You Day

-ELMO promotes employee wellness by providing one "You Day" per year that employees can take to focus on personal health.
+Employees have the benefit of one designated day to focus on their wellbeing, which works toward fostering a supportive work environment.

 ### Birthday Leave

-Employees are entitled to one paid birthday leave day to be taken within their birthday month.
+Employees can celebrate their birthdays with one day of paid leave that must be taken during their birthday month.

-### Connecting People
+### Connecting People Leave

-This initiative allows employees to connect with loved ones through flexible leave arrangements, including the ability to work from different locations.
+This policy encourages employees to maintain social connections with loved ones, supporting occasional leaves for travel when necessary.

-## Responsibilities
+## Responsibilities Related to Leave Policy

-### People & Culture Team

-This team is responsible for ensuring the accurate calculation of leave entitlements, communicating policy updates, and managing excess leave issues.

-### Management Responsibilities
+**People & Culture Team and Payroll** are responsible for maintaining accurate leave records and communicating the policy effectively to all employees.

-Managers are tasked with approving leave requests, planning leave schedules, and monitoring employee leave.
+**Managers** are tasked with overseeing leave requests, planning for their teams, and ensuring compliance with policy requirements.

-### Employee Responsibilities

-Employees need to ensure their leave requests are submitted properly and, in the case of illness, notify their managers promptly, providing necessary documentation.

-## Compliance
+**Employees** must manage their attendance, provide timely notices of requested leave, and ensure all documentation is accurately submitted.

+## Non-compliance with Leave Policy

-Non-compliance with the Leave Policy may lead to disciplinary actions, emphasizing the importance of adherence to the established procedures.
+Non-compliance with the leave policy may lead to disciplinary actions, while unexplained absences may be treated as abandonment of employment.

-## Abandonment of Employment

-Absences of five consecutive workdays without notification may lead to the assumption of abandonment of employment, with necessary steps taken by management to address the situation.